How Developers Engineer Test Cases: An Observational Study: Related Work

 \highlight{Characterisation tests.} We have also seen our participants writing tests as a way to characterise what the code does (takeaways M2 and M3).
 In other words, our participants often wrote a test that they knew would fail, only to improve the assertion later on when they had complemented their mental model with the information from the failing test.
 This iterative process resembles a reverse test-driven development strategy.
 The same behaviour was already observed in the practitioners' literature.
 Feathers makes a case for writing ``characterisation tests'', or tests that help the developer understand what the code actually does~\cite{workingeffectivelywithlegacycode}.
 Given that characterisation tests play such a fundamental role in the testing process, we suggest future work to explore best and more productive ways of conducting such activity.

 \highlight{Bad weather testing.} We have observed that developers do not solely focus on ``happy path'' test cases, but also spend time on engineering boundary and exceptional test cases, the so-called ``bad weather tests'' (takeaway TC2).
-The importance of these bad weather tests has been discussed in the literature before by {\c C}alıklı and Bener~\cite{calikliSQJ2013}, and Teasley et al.~\cite{Teasley1994}.
-In particular, {\c C}alıklı and Bener highlight how confirmation bias often drives software engineers to focus on testing positive scenarios, thereby neglecting bad weather tests.
+The importance of these bad weather tests has been discussed in the literature before by {\c C}alıklı and Bener~\cite{calikliSQJ2013}, Salman et al.~\cite{salmanEMSE2019}, and Teasley et al.~\cite{Teasley1994}.
+In particular, {\c C}alıklı and Bener~\cite{calikliSQJ2013} highlight how confirmation bias often drives software engineers to focus on testing positive scenarios, thereby neglecting bad weather tests.
+Salman et al. also investigated whether confirmation bias can be linked to time pressure when writing tests, noting that confirmation bias can be observed regardless of time pressure~\cite{salmanEMSE2019}.
 This was not the case for our participants, as all of them focused on bad weather tests.
 Again, we conjecture that such a focus could be caused by the fact that they were focused on the testing activity.

 \highlight{Test code refactoring.} The participants in our study often refactored their test code (takeaway C3).
-While we have a large body of literature on test code quality and how to refactor test code (e.g.,~\cite{van2002video, van2001refactoring, meszaros2007xunit}), test smells are still quite prominent in test suites.
+While we have a large body of literature on test code quality and how to refactor test code (e.g.,~\cite{van2002video, van2001refactoring, meszaros2007xunit}), test smells~\cite{palombaICSME2018,spadiniICSME2018} are still quite prominent in test suites.
 For example, Bavota et al.~\cite{bavota2015test}, after manually analysing around 1,000 test classes, noticed that 86\% of the JUnit tests exhibited at least one test smell.
 Tufano et al.~\cite{tufano2016empirical}, after analysing the life cycle of test smells, observed that test smells tend to be introduced right in the very first version of the class.
 Moreover, the test smells tend to stay in the codebase for a long time.